Rennud/Rennud/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 🔭 I'm a software developer intern at Engeto s.r.o., working on educational platform for students, intern application.
+- 🔭 I'm a software developer intern at Engeto s.r.o., working on educational platform for students and intern application.

-- 🌱 I’m currently learning **everything** 🤓
+- 🌱 I’m currently learning **web development - F** 🤓

 - 🤝 I’m looking for help with **finding projects to contribute to!**

-- 💬 Ask me about **React, web development, and Python**
+- 💬 Ask me about **React, web development and Python**

 - 📫 Reach me out at **martin.sedlak777@gmail.com**